If you’ve done your research on us, you know that the Capstone Project is an integral part of our programs.

 Read more about Emilie’s story of her Capstone development process here.

-To get some inspiration from what other students’ have developed as their capstone projects, you can read more about their work in our Faces of the Future section, and another TGP blog, “Innovation & The Private Sector’s Influence for a Sustainable Future”.
+To get some inspiration from what other participants have developed as their capstone projects, you can read more about their work at our Capstone Library, and another TGP blog, “Innovation & The Private Sector’s Influence for a Sustainable Future”.